abambre/Enterprise-storage-System/README.md

 ## Enterprise-storage-System

+### Components
 This Project Contains three components
 - Primary File System - using FUSE
 - File tracking Layer
 - Block Data Accessing Layer.

+### Dependencies to install
 Dependencies
 This Project uses FUSE for FS operations and Dropbox as cold storage
-1. FUSE - Install fuse as described in the below webpage http://fuse.sourceforge.net/
+* FUSE - Install fuse as described in the below webpage http://fuse.sourceforge.net/
-2. Dropbox - Install dropbox dependicies and make dropbox
+* Dropbox - Install dropbox dependicies and make dropbox
-    a) Install the dependencies described here - https://github.com/Dwii/Dropbox-C/blob/master/README.md cURL library
+   *  Install the dependencies described here - https://github.com/Dwii/Dropbox-C/blob/master/README.md
+      * cURL library
-       OAuth library
+      * OAuth library
-       Jansson library
+      * Jansson library
-    b) Install glibc and open-ssl library packages on Linux
+   *  Install glibc and open-ssl library packages on Linux
-    c) Clone the Dropbox-C library from here - https://github.com/Dwii/Dropbox-C
+   *  Clone the Dropbox-C library from here - https://github.com/Dwii/Dropbox-C
-    d) run "make all" in the folder where dropbox library is extracted.
+   *  Run "make all" in the folder where dropbox library is extracted.

+### Execution Instructions
 Instructions to run Unified File System Project (Our Project)
 1. Extract the downloaded project source package.
 2. cd to Enterprise-storage-System